wcygan/lib-wc/experiments/readme.md

-## Examples
+## Experiments

+A variety of crates that experiment with different aspects of the Rust ecosystem.

-These examples are not necessarily associated with the contents of the [lib-wc](../) library.
-They're a collection of basic examples and experiments.
+These experiments are not necessarily associated with the contents of the [lib-wc](../) library.